isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 Course fees must be paid prior to the course start date, upon the acceptance of offer and within the given timeline provided in the offer letter.

+Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for SkillsFuture Singapore (SSG) funding.
+Learners or their sponsoring organisations will have to pay the full course fees in the event that the learners fail to meet the attendance/ assessment requirements and/or any other terms and conditions for SSG funding eligibility.
+Please refer to this [link](https://www.ssg.gov.sg/programmes-and-initiatives/training-grants/self-sponsored-training-for-individuals.html) for more information on the SSG funding eligibility requirement.

+*Please note that course fees are subjected to changes.

 ### Application Guidelines
 Applicants to download and upload the completed [Application Form](/files/Files%20for%20Learners/SSI_ACSS_Application_Form.pdf), with all relevant supporting documents via the [Registration Portal](https://iltms.ssi.gov.sg/registration#/Course) between 1 - 29 April 2022.